Resource Library

 AI Guides Consultation

-Description: AI Guides play a vital role in supporting Penn State faculty and staff in their exploration and adoption of Microsoft Copilot, Penn State’s approved generative AI-powered assistant designed to increase productivity, streamline workflows, and foster innovation.
+Description: AI Guides play a vital role in supporting Penn State faculty and staff in their exploration and adoption of enterprise-licensed AI tools: AI Studio, Google Gemini, and Microsoft Copilot.
 Each AI Guide is a Penn State student who’s been trained in the use of generative AI and is equipped to support you as you learn how to use this powerful tool.

 Source: Penn State ITLD